aws-samples/aws-modernization-with-solo-io/content/1_Solo_Workshop/Lab_1.md

       --set licensing.glooMeshLicenseKey=$GLOO_PLATFORM_LICENSE_KEY
    ```

 4. Wait 2-3 minutes for all components to install.
-Use **meshctl check** to check status.
+Use **meshctl check** to check the status.

     ![](/images/meshctl_check.png)